Underage teenage pregnancy rates: are they really "soaring"?

 The Guardian, 26 March 2012

 Last month the Guardian reported that teen pregnancies were down to a record low.
-By contrast this week the Sun referred to “soaring underage pregnancy rates” when talking about a report that recommended that girls as young 13 be given access to the pill.
+By contrast this week the Sun referred to "soaring underage pregnancy rates" when discussing a report that recommended that girls as young as 13 be given access to the pill.

 So what is the truth regarding teenage pregnancy rates?

-The Guardian has taken its figures from the Office of National Statistics which released figures on conception rates on 28 February 2012.
-The accompanying notes support the Guardian’s claims:
+The Guardian has taken its figures from the Office of National Statistics (ONS), which has just released new data on conception rates..
+The accompanying notes support the Guardian's claims:

 “The under 18 conception rate for 2010 is the lowest since 1969 at 35.5 conceptions per thousand women aged 15–17.”